 Arbitrage helps improve market efficiency by correcting price discrepancies.
 When Arbitrageurs exploit price differences, they bring the asset prices closer to their true value.
 This ensures that prices are more accurately aligned across markets.

-This process benefits the market comprehensively, making it more efficient and ensuring that assets are fairly priced, which ultimately leads to markets that is more stable and transparent.
+This process benefits the market comprehensively, making it more efficient and ensuring that assets are fairly priced, which ultimately leads to markets that are more stable and transparent.

 2) Earning Risk-Free Profits